Last Updated on February 10, 2023 by Maggie McKneely

 Shenandoah National Park for First-Time Visitors

 Exciting travel adventures don’t have to happen in exotic, overseas locations – sometimes, the best stories come from your own backyard.
 For those of us on the east coast, our backyard has a national park.
 Just a little more than an hour from Washington, DC, Shenandoah National Park provides a respite from the hustle and bustle of Beltway life.
-With over 200,000 acres of protected wilderness throughout the Blue Ridge Mountains, it’s the perfect weekend getaway for families, couples, and solo travelers.
+With over 200,000 acres of protected wilderness throughout the Blue Ridge Mountains, it’s the perfect weekend getaway for families, couples, and solo travelers and is one of the best national parks on the east coast.
 And yet, a surprising number of locals have never been!
 It’s time to fix that.

 Since before I was born, my family has made the short trek to the park for a weekend every fall.
 My dad and I have done literally every hike that doesn’t involve camping.
 Shenandoah National Park is a gem of a place that holds a particularly special spot in my heart.

 Related: The top gifts to get the hiker in your life

 My goal with this guide is to make the park as accessible as possible to those who have never been before so that everyone can get the chance to fall in with the East Coast’s oldest national park.
 If you’re a park regular, you might still learn something from this.
 Or, if you think I’ve left out something critical, you can help me help others by letting me know!